-To upgrade the Gateway's firmware from the LAN:
+To upgrade the Gateway's firmware:

-- 1. Download the Gateway's firmware upgrade file from www.linksys.com. - 1.
-Extract the file on your computer. - 1.
-Click the Browse button to find the firmware upgrade file. - 2.
-Double-click the firmware file that you have downloaded and extracted. - 3.
-Click the Upgrade button, and follow the on-screen instructions.
+- 1. Download the Gateway's firmware upgrade file from www.linksys.com/international. - 2.
+Extract the file on your computer. - 3.
+On the Firmware Upgrade screen, click the Browse button to find the firmware upgrade file. - 4.
+Double-click the firmware file that you have downloaded and extracted. - 5.
+Click the Start to Upgrade button, and follow the on-screen instructions.